fedelopez/ga-seifx01/week-21/day-03.md

 app.use(bodyParser.urlencoded({ extended: true })); // for parsing application/xwww-form-urlencoded
 ```

-Let's refactor the actor page into a handlebar template:
+Let's refactor the `get` actor controller to send a handlebar template.

+Now create the view for this endpoint:

 ```text
 .